 Quarles, who was named the eighth head coach in school history on April 23, 2009 by Augusta University Director of Athletics Clint Bryant, led the Jags to 22 victories and to the second-winningest season in school history in her first year.
+Quarles is 414-289 (.589) after 21 seasons of coaching in the NCAA and she is 182-154 (.542) entering her 11th season in 2019.

 In 2014, the Jags posted the best record in program history at 27-9 overall and 13-5 in the PBC.
-Head Coach Sharon Quarles was voted as the 2014 Coach of the Year on Nov.
+Quarles was voted as the 2014 PBC Coach of the Year on Nov.
 14, after she had the most successful season any coach has ever had with the team.
 The Jags had two seven-game winning streaks and one nine-game winning streak during the 2014 season – highlighted by their 24th win on Nov.
 5 against the Georgia College Bobcats, surpassing the previous mark of 23 wins set in the 1995 season.

 After 27 wins in 2010 and 2011, the Jags just missed an NCAA Tournament berth in 2012, posting a 19-15 mark while earning the program's first-ever region ranking.
 In 2013 she guided junior Kristen Koch to a Peach Belt All-Conference.